ubccr/xdmod/docs/index.md

 The Open XDMoD portal provides a rich set of features accessible through an intuitive graphical interface, which is tailored to the role of the user.
-Metrics provided include: number of jobs, CPUs consumed, wait time, and wall time, with minimum, maximum and the average of these metrics, in addition to many others.
+Metrics provided include: number of jobs, CPU hours consumed, wait time, and wall time, with minimum, maximum and the average of these metrics, in addition to many others.
 Metrics are organized by a customizable hierarchy appropriate for your organization.

 A version of Open XDMoD, namely [XDMoD](https://xdmod.ccr.buffalo.edu/),